Do you get stressed when you're behind the wheel?

 2. Allow plenty of time for your journey

 If you don't want to be late then it's probably best that you set off early just in case there are any delays or you get lost.
 Leaving earlier than you need to will also help to alleviate any pressure of arriving late.
 It might be an idea to think of an alternative route too just in case.

 Concentration is key.
 One tiny mistake on the road can be vital.
 We all know how tempting it is to have a quick look at our phone while we're driving but taking our eyes off the road, even if it's just for a second, could be life-changing.

 Can you see that traffic jam ahead?
 You should always be looking further down the road and planning ahead as to what your next move is going to be.
 Things can happen quickly on the road and before you know it things could take a drastic turn for the worse.
 It's generally other drivers that can be a hazard so just be vigilant.
 And try not to panic if you're hit with any sudden surprises.

 This may not work for everybody, but for some of us, the best way to keep our stress levels to a minimum is to sing our favourite song.
 Listening to music while driving can be distracting for some people but for others, it can work as a treat for helping with their mood and stress levels.
 Whether it's a bit of techno or Classic FM, do whatever works for you.

-By simply adjusting your position when you’re in the car can really help to limit your stress levels.
-If your slouching or you find yourself gripping the wheel too tightly, try leaning back and adjusting your car seat to make yourself more comfortable.
-Posture is everything, so why not try pulling your neck up and straightening your back as not only is this a great driving position, but your body will also thank you in the long run.
+Are you comfortable?
+If your seat isn't adjusted properly or you find yourself slouching then this could influence your stress levels.
+It's best to be as comfortable as possible when you're behind the wheel as this will influence your driving.
+Posture is everything, so why not try lifting your neck up and straightening your back as not only is this a great driving position, but your body will also thank you in the long run.